dsccommunity/cNtfsAccessControl/README.md

 ## Examples

-### Assign NTFS permissions
+### Assigning NTFS permissions

-This example shows how to use the cNtfsPermissionEntry DSC resource to assign NTFS permissions.
+This example shows how to use the **cNtfsPermissionEntry** DSC resource to assign NTFS permissions.

 ```powershell